Gystre/Kyle-Reddit/README.md

 ## To deploy:

--   need putty to ssh into vps
+-   need putty to ssh into vps when using deploy.sh